RobbeHeirman/GildedRose-Conundra/PLAN.md

 ## Step6: Now that we encapsulated the concrete logic
 The logic is split off, looks great!
 Still one issue tho...
 What if we want to open a seconded Gilded Rose with other items and requirements?
 Gilded Rose depends on the StrategySelector...
 So let's change that!
 Adding an interface for a strategyselector so we can easily switch out selectors.
+Added an extra constructor so that the strategySelector can be injected.

+## Step7: Now we can do something cool with runtime behaviour right
+In this step i will showcase an example of what we can do now we decoupled the update logic from our driver class.